ngntrgduc/ngntrgduc.github.io/content/quotes.md

 > "Today is the first day of the rest of your life" - Elon Musk

 > "If you can't do great things, do small things in a great way." - Napoleon Hill

+> "The only reason a warrior is alive is to fight, and the only reason a warrior fights is to win" - Miyamoto Musashi